 A little about me:

 - My favorite punctuation mark is the semi-colon; you can do so much with it.
 (What’s your favorite?)

-- I hate being late, but with two kids (a nine-year-old son, R, and a seven-year-old daughter, G), I don’t control the clock anymore.
+- I hate being late, but with two kids (a nine-year-old son, R, and a eight-year-old daughter, G), I don’t control the clock anymore.

 - I met my husband online, which makes me forever grateful to the founders of the Internet—and Match.com.

 - I love books, yoga, a hot shower, and deep periwinkle hydragenas (and yes, if by now, you’re thinking this page sounds a bit like a Match.com profile, I agree).

 - I love to travel, and I’m two continents away from my goal of visiting all seven.

 - I once slept overnight on the Great Wall of China.

 - I learned to drive stick shift on a double decker bus at Walt Disney World.

 - My surefire stress management tool is to read a design magazine while watching “The Great British Bake-off.”